Do you need to go to the Curriculum and Articulation Committee?

-- Use the Common Course Numbering Addition & Changes Form, sending it to the Registrars at all NSHE institutions at least 10 business days prior to the Curriculum & Articulation meeting, if you are:
+- Use the Common Course Numbering Addition & Changes Form, sending it to the Registrars at ALL 6 other NSHE institutions (UNR, UNLV, NSC, CSN, TMCC & WNC) at least 10 business days prior to the C & A meeting.
+Print and submit to C & A all email replies from the institutions.
+Use this Addition/Change Form if you are:

 - creating a course new to NSHE.